danbrough/ipfsd/docs/api/api/index.md

 # api
  [jvm]

+##  IPFS API

-This is an implementation of the IPFS http api written in kotlin but supporting java.
+This is an implementation of the IPFS api written in kotlin but supporting java.